-Based on the Consumer Price Index (CPI), the overall cost of construction materials has increased 41% from March 2020 to March 2022.
+Based on the Consumer Price Index (CPI), the overall cost of construction materials increased 41% from March 2020 to March 2022.
 Because of the large spectrum of materials, the effects of these increases have been highly variable.
 For example, the costs of iron, steel, and other specialty items more than doubled, while the costs of other products, like concrete and glass, only increased by 10 to 11%, respectively.
-In the summer of 2022, the rate of cost increases had slowed, and many thought we may have turned the corner; however, that good news appears to have been short-lived.
+In the summer of 2022, the rate of cost increases slowed, and many thought we may have turned the corner; however, that good news appears to have been short-lived.

 As stated earlier, the uncertainties in today’s market are only increasing.
 While the distribution networks seem to be less congested, and products are moving faster around the globe, the economic outlook is not so straightforward.